-Parents should be active, registered members of St. Patrick Co-Cathedral, attending weekend Mass and contributing money to the parish.
+Parents should be active, registered members of St. Patrick Co-Cathedral.
 Those from another parish must have a letter from their parish stating that they are active members and have permission to baptize at St. Patrick.
 Parents will attend one evening class prior to baptism of the child.
 If the parents have attended a class already they do not need to attend again.
 Baptism of infants occurs during Mass (except during Lent) and is scheduled directly with Fr.
 Grosch.

 If your child is older than seven, he/she will enroll in the Rite of Christian Initiation of Adults (RCIA) and will be baptized at Easter Vigil.

 One or both godparents are required to be active Catholics.
 A baptized non-Catholic may act as a witness together with a Catholic godparent.

 The baptism is recorded in our parish Baptism register and a copy may be obtained by contacting the parish office.
 Our parish becomes the home parish and sacraments received in other parishes will be recorded in our register.

 “The reception of the sacrament of Confirmation is necessary for the completion of baptismal grace… by the sacrament of Confirmation [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.”
 (CCC, no. 1285)

 “The vocation to marriage is written in the very nature of man and woman as they come from the hand of the Creator.
 Marriage is not a purely human institution despite the many variations it may have undergone through the centuries in different cultures, social structures and spiritual attitudes.”
 (CCC, no. 1603)